Strengthening Personal Boundaries — Professionally & at Home

 If extreme it can mean that we “absorb” the energy and feelings of others, which can result in mild discomfort to intense overwhelm.
 We then feel unsafe and cannot protect ourselves (stay detached enough) from other people’s emotions and problems.
 When that happens we may not have the ability to keep from getting over-involved and/or we may feel violated or burdened.

 Those with weak emotional boundaries are often too trusting.
-In an effort to be nice and an inability to say no we let people in too easily and we have a tendency to trust people who are untrustworthy.
+In an effort to be nice and not having the ability to say no we let people in too easily and we have a tendency to trust people who are untrustworthy.

 If our emotional boundary was violated as a child we may have difficulty with intimacy due to a tendency to become too closely enmeshed with others.